Data Protection Policy

 We delete the data once the contract has been fully executed, insofar as we do not have to retain it due to the retention periods under tax and commercial law.

-Customer account / registration
+Account / registration

-If you create a customer account with us via our website, we will collect and store the data you entered during registration (e.g. your name, address or email address) exclusively for precontractual services, for the fulfilment of the contract or for the purpose of customer service (e.g. to provide you with an overview of your previous orders with us).
+If you create an account with us via our website, we will collect and store the data you entered during registration (e.g. your name, address or email address) exclusively for precontractual services, for the fulfilment of the contract or for the purpose of customer service (e.g. to provide you with an overview of your previous orders with us).
 At the same time, we store the IP address and the date of your registration together with its time.
 Of course, this data will not be passed on to third parties.

 During the further registration process, your consent to this processing might be obtained and reference will be made to this Data Protection Policy.
 The data collected by us in this process will be used exclusively for the provision of the customer account.